vineethcosta/takemcqtest/README.md

 go to command prompt
 cd takemcqtest-master

+*MAKE SURE NODE IS INSTALLED

-now install all the node modules from package.json by typing: npm install
+*now install all the node modules from package.json by typing: npm install

-start the app locally on localhost:3000 by typing: npm start
+*start the app locally on localhost:3000 by typing: npm start